Dev-ZC/Decompressed/README.md

 - **Chunked, streaming format**

-  - `.cvc` format is chunked.
+  - `.cvc` format is chunked for efficient storage and streaming.
+  - **Chunked decompression API**: Load and decompress specific chunks on-demand.
-  - Load datasets that do not fit into host RAM.
+  - Load datasets that do not fit into host RAM via `load_cvc_chunked()`.
   - Per-chunk compression parameters.

 - **Framework-agnostic integration**